Jackzmc/MissileWars/README.md

 # MissileWars

 Still WIP, mostly complete.
-Everything should work fine if you setup the manual regions and have schematic files, but they aren't provided right now.
-Regions constants you can find in the game package's code.
-Once done of course this will change.

-You can't change any the configuration unless you recompile right now.
-Not meant for production, has semi-testing.
-Maps must be based on the Z-axis, spawnpoints are also hardcoded.
+Everything should work fine if you use the provided world download, and download the schematics.
+Will be able to setup a world later, and the file for a premade world will be provided.
+Any custom maps must be based on the Z-axis (bases face each other on Z).

 ### Requires:
 * WorldEdit